-- Attending external network meetings and liaising with external partners/colleagues in relation to CEIAG: - Establishing and developing links with FE colleges and apprenticeship providers. - Establishing and developing links with employers.
+- Attending external network meetings and liaising with external partners/colleagues in relation to CEIAG; - Establishing and developing links with FE colleges and apprenticeship providers. - Establishing and developing links with employers.

-The Post-16 Transition Worker, (2-year AP Taskforces pilot programme), is responsible for:
+The Post-16 Transition Worker is responsible for:

-- Reviewing the At Risk of NEET Indicator (RONI), to identify pupils at the highest risk of becoming NEET (not in education, employment or training); - Liaising with the Careers Coordinator to contribute to the CEIAG action plan to meet the Gatsby Benchmarks; - Defining a calendar of small group events for year 11 pupils identified at most risk of becoming NEET; - Creating personalised transition plans for those at the highest risk of NEET; - Attending Team Around the School (TAS) meetings, to discuss the PRU's most complex cases; - Acting as a conduit for Careers Hub and ASK Development School opportunities. - Tracking and supporting pupils who have not made a positive post-16 transition.
+- Reviewing the At Risk of NEET Indicator (RONI), to identify students at the highest risk of becoming NEET (not in education, employment or training). - Liaising with the Careers Coordinator to contribute to the CEIAG action plan to meet the Gatsby Benchmarks. - Defining a calendar of small group events for Year 11 students identified at most risk of becoming NEET. - Creating personalised transition plans for those at the highest risk of NEET. - Attending Team Around the School (TAS) meetings, to discuss the PRU's most complex cases. - Acting as a conduit for Careers Hub and ASK Development School opportunities. - Tracking and supporting students who have not made a positive post-16 transition.